google/mobly-snippet-lib/examples/ex5_schedule_rpc/README.md

-# Async Event Rpc Example
+# Scheduling RPCs Example

 This example shows you how to use the `scheduleRpc` RPC which is built into Mobly snippet lib to handle RPC scheduling.

 ## Why this is needed?

+Some tests may need t snippet RPC to execute when the snippet client is unable to reach the device, e.g., performing test actions while USB is disconnected.
-Some tests may need to keep USB off while performing test actions.
-For example, for battery test (with Monsoon devices), we may want to measure battery consumption for certain test actions (e.g., phone calls).
-While a phone call is in progress, Monsoon device turns off USB and starts to collect battery data.
-However, regular snippet RPC won't work while USB is off.
+For example, for battery testing (with Monsoon devices), we may want to measure power consumed during certain test actions (e.g., phone calls).
+However a Monsoon device turns off USB during battery data measurement, and a regular snippet RPC won't work when the client is not connected to the device.
-Therefore we need to schedule phone call RPCs before Monsoon starts.
+Therefore, prior to starting the Monsoon measurement we need to schedule a phone call RPC prior to soccur during the measurement period.

 In this scenario, test steps would be: